AndritaLucianGabriel/BankingApp/README.md

    6. readerProviderDB()
        > Method that will read all the providers from a reader file.
    7. readerAccountStatement(String IBAN)
-       > Method that will read all the transactions from a reader file in order to process it.
+       > Method that will read all the transactions from a reader file in order to process it and return a sorted list of transaction based on their values.
    8. updateReaders(Bank bank)
        > Method that will update all the input files at the end of the execution.
 #### *2. WriterFiles*